buildwithgrove/docs/docs/supported-methods/moonriver.md

 # Moonriver

 Moonriver is a companion network to Moonbeam and provides a permanently incentivized canary network.
-The Moonriver Supported Methods allow developers to interact with this Ethereum-compatible smart contract platform with functionalities such as querying balances, executing transactions, and interacting with smart contracts.
+The Moonriver supported methods allow developers to interact with this Ethereum-compatible smart contract platform with functionalities such as querying balances, executing transactions, and interacting with smart contracts.